 Use of spatial sensemaking practices in spatial learning

-Vaishampayan A, Plummer JD, Udomprasert P, Sunbury S. Use of spatial sensemaking practices in spatial learning, in 13th International Conference on Computer Supported Collaborative Learning.
-Vol 2.
-Lyon, France: A Wide Lens: Combining Embodied, Enactive, Extended, and Embedded Learning in Collaborative Settings ; 2019.
+Vaishampayan, Plummer J, Udomprasert P, Sunbury S. Use of spatial sensemaking practices in spatial learning.
+In: 13th International Conference on Computer Supported Collaborative Learning.
+Vols.
+2. Lyon, France: A Wide Lens: Combining Embodied, Enactive, Extended, and Embedded Learning in Collaborative Settings; 2019.

 This paper describes an approach to understanding how 11-12-year-old students (N=185) engage in spatial thinking through use of sensemaking practices.
 There is limited research on nature of students’ spatial thinking when learning discipline-specific content knowledge during classroom instruction.
 We use embodied cognition to examine the kinds of sensemaking practices students use when applying perspective-taking skill to learn seasons and lunar phases, and the teacher’s role in shaping those practices.